Laila Cunningham

-Laila Cunningham (born 1981 or 1982; formerly Dupuy) is a British politician and former prosecutor.
-She was elected to Westminster City Council in 2022 for the Conservative Party and defected to Reform UK in 2025, becoming the party's first representative in a London borough council.
+Laila Ahmed Cunningham (previously Dupuy; born August 1977) is a British politician and former Crown Prosecution Service (CPS) prosecutor.
+She was elected to Westminster City Council in 2022 for the Conservative Party and defected to Reform UK in June 2025.
+In January 2026, Cunningham was announced as Reform UK's candidate at the 2028 London mayoral election.

-Early and personal life
+Early life

-Cunningham was born to Egyptian parents who had fled their country in the 1960s; she characterised Egypt as nearly "communist" at the time.
-She was a lawyer for the Crown Prosecution Service.
+Cunningham was born in August 1977 in Paddington, London to Egyptian Muslim parents who had emigrated to the United Kingdom in the 1960s.
+Cunningham said that Egypt was nearly "communist" at the time, being under the rule of Gamal Abdel Nasser and his National Union.

-Cunningham is Muslim, and is a mother of seven children.
-She had four children from a ten-year marriage, which ended in divorce when her husband left for a woman in Dubai.
-After her divorce, Cunningham did freelance legal work, before setting up an app called Kitchin Table for self-employed women to set up working groups in their homes.
-She moved to Los Angeles to set up the app in 2018.
-She had a sister who died of cancer around 2022.
+She grew up in Kilburn in London, as one of five children.
+She was educated at the Lycée Français Charles de Gaulle in South Kensington, a private school that teaches the French curriculum.
+At secondary school, she took a keen interest in basketball – particularly due to her height (she was 5ft 11 when she was aged 11).
+She was part of the team representing South East England, and played in the London Youth Games.
+She trained at the Centre of Excellence for Basketball in Europe, and also played in California while studying at California State University, Long Beach.

+Before entering politics, she was a lawyer for the Crown Prosecution Service (CPS).

 Political career

+Conservative Party

 Cunningham said that her mother was a supporter of the Conservative Party and despised trade union leader Arthur Scargill.
 Cunningham herself admired Margaret Thatcher.

-Cunningham ran in the Queen's Park ward in the 2018 Westminster City Council election, in which all three seats were won by Labour.
-In 2022, she ran in the Lancaster Gate ward and was elected.
-In the 2024 London Assembly election, she ran on the London-wide Conservative list, and was not elected.
+Cunningham stood in the Queen's Park ward in the 2018 Westminster City Council election, in which all three seats were won by Labour.
+In 2022, she stood in the Lancaster Gate ward and was elected.
+In the 2024 London Assembly election, she was on the London-wide Conservative list, and was not elected.

 In the 2024 general election, Cunningham was due to be the Conservative candidate in Rotherham.
 She withdrew "due to a change in circumstances", meaning the party did not contest the seat.
+Excluding the convention not to stand candidates in the constituency of the incumbent Speaker of the House of Commons, it was the only constituency in England, Scotland or Wales where the Conservatives did not stand.